 - Fly or zip opening - The fly opening at the front may be fastened with a zipper or with buttons.
 Sometimes a fly may just be a false effect if the trousers are elasticated at the waist.

 - Waistband - This is the band that holds the trousers up at the waist.
 It often but not always has loops for a belt.
-Sometimes at different heights of the waistband can change the style and cut of the pants.
-High waisted pants are an example of this.
+Sometimes different heights of the waistband can change the style and cut of the pants.
+High-waisted pants are an example of this.

 - The rise is the measurement from the middle of the crotch to the waistband.
 It ranges from 7” to 12” and determines where the pants will sit.
-Therefore low rise jeans are low waisted while high rise are closer to the waistline, but not on the waist.
+Therefore low rise jeans are low-waisted while the high rise is closer to the waistline, but not on the waist.

 - The yoke is the shape cut and sewn at the back giving jeans their distinctive cut and style.
 Palazzo pants may have a yolk across the front, but usually, the yolk is part of the back.